Samuel-Fang/AutomaticCodeCommentGeneration/README.md

 cd ../../..
 ```
 ### Generate comment for corresponding code on T5-small pre-trained model with interactive demo
+Run the interactive demo:
 ```
 python T5Generate.py
 ```
+Then the demo will notify you that ```Please enter the code snippet:```.

+You can now copy a line of code subtokens in the file ```qulititative_subtoken.txt```in the same directory and paste it in the demo.
+Then the demo will output the predicted code commnents with greedy output and beam search output.

+You can type ```exit``` after the notification to exit the demo.

 ### Test the T5-small pre-trained model on test dataset
 ```